-STATE OF EUROPE.-THE STAR OF FREEDOM.-Sir, allow a simple soldier of Liberty to address a few words to you, the "chef de Bataillon" under the same sacred banner.
-Whilst reading your appeal to the British People of behalf of the enslaved peoples of Europe, I remember why I am speaking and writing English, why I am without a home, and exiled; I remember the blood that was flowing through the plains and forests of Sarmatia; I remember the spilled blood of Poland and liberty; I remember the wild frantic shrieks of mothers, whose children had been torn away from their breasts; remember some Cossacks breaking compassionately the empty cradles, and trying in vain to destroy the images of the children that led the mothers to the grave: I remember the Royal words L'ordre regne a Varsovie."
-(Orde reigns at Warsaw) I remember those words well, they were dungeons, chains knouts, tortures and snowy tombs in Siberia!
-The king (Louis Philippe) who pronounced these words died in exile, but his horrible words have not died away, they sound awfully in the ear of the world.
-Order like that in Warsaw reigns now everywhere except England, that remains disorderly.
-The order of Warsaw reigns in Berlin, Munich, Vienna, Presbourg, Milan, Rome and paris.
-Prisons, tortures and murders cover the continent of Europe in the paris.
-I the name of God!
-You, sir, could not read, without indignation, the blasphemies, which the monsters of the Grace of God and the fiendish imperial bastard have written with the foul air of dungeons, with steel, with fire, with human tears, with human blood.
+STATE OF EUROPE.-THE STAR OF FREEDOM.-Sir, allow a simple vidier of f Liberty to address a few words to you, the "chief de Bataillon" under the same sacred banner.
+Whilst reading your appeal to the British People on a behalf of the enslaved peoples of Europe, I remember why I am speaking and d writing English, why I am without a home, and exiled, I remember the e blood that was flowing through the plains and forests of Sarmatia; I remember the spilled blood of Poland and liberty; I remember the wild frantic ic shrieks of mothers, whose children had been torn away from their breasts; I I remember some Cossacks breaking compassionately the empty cradles, and d trying in vain to destroy the images of the children that led the mothers to to the grave: I remember the Royal words L'ordre regne a Varsovie."
+(Order er reigns at Warsaw) I remember those words well, they were dungeous, chains, is, knout, tortures and snowy tombs in Siberia!
+The king (Louis Philippe) who to pronounced these words died in exile, but his horrible words have not died ad away, they sound awfully in the ear of the world.
+Order like that in Warsow ow reigns now everywhere except England, that remains disorderly.
+The order er of Warsow reigns in Berlin, Munich, Vienna, Presbourg, Milan, Rome ane paris.
+Prisons, tortures and murders cover the continent of Europe in th name of order, in the name of God!
+You, sir, would not read, without indignation, the blasphemies, which the monsters of the Grace of God and the fiendish imperial bastard have written with the foul air of dungeons, with steel, with fire, with human tears, with human blood.
 You made an appeal to men on behalf of men.
 Europe will thank you.
 Posterity will have a list of names and each name will be a hymn of liberty and your name and that of him, with whom the idea of an European shilling subscription originated will be upon that list!
 I grieve to hear that you are going to retire from the field of battle for want of ammunition.
 The nature and the intensity of my grief is more than a paragraph for a newspaper, and more than delicacy would permit me to say in the paper of a man I love.
-In the absence of your Journal, I think, it would be a good thing to circulate at least 20,000 hand-bills, containing an abridgment of your appeal, a subscription of a few friends of the democratic cause would soon cover the expense, Salut et fraternite
+In the absence of your Journal, I think, it would be a good thing to circulate at least 20,000 hand-bills, containing an abridgment of your appeal, a subscription of a few friends of the democratic cause would soon cover the expense, Salut e freternite